jordanstewart-hub/DevSecOps/README.md

 ---

-## Create the Application
+## 5. Create the Application

-💡 Break down these commands for me...
+💡 Breaking down these commands ...
 What is mvn?
 When you run mvn commands, you're asking Maven to perform tasks (like creating a new project or building an existing one).

 The mvn archetype:generate command specifically tells Maven to create a new project from a template (which Maven calls an archetype).
 This command sets up a basic structure for the project, so we don't have to start from scratch.